-The RFA (Request for Applications) or "Call for Applications" indicates when the competition begins and you can begin the application submission process.
+The RFA (Request for Applications) or "Call for Applications" indicates when the competition begins and when you can begin the application submission process.
 Grant offerings, application rules, eligibility criteria, and other requirements are subject to change from cycle to cycle.

 Be sure to review the website after every "Call for Applications" is launched in order to learn about the updates so that you can prepare your application accordingly.

 The application deadline is the final date and time to submit an application.

 Generally speaking no, but there are some exceptions.
 Check the Submission Rules page on the RAP website.

 The Department Chair, Vice Chair or Division Chief can all sign as they would be in a position to verify space and time commitment for the applicant.

 Is the page limit for NIH bio-sketches four pages total for all investigators or for each one?

 Each investigator may have up to four pages.

 May I submit as a PI for one proposal while being listed as a co-investigator on a different proposal during the same cycle?